cgre23/cgre23.github.io/index.md

 ---
 layout: home2
 title: Welcome!
-description: "Arda Senocak's website"
+description: "Christian Grech's website"
 tags: [Jekyll, theme, responsive, blog, template]
 image: banner1.png
 ---
 **My recent activities**

-* **01-03-2020 I will be joining Creative Intelligence Lab. @Adobe Research, Seattle as a Research Intern for summer 2020!** <br>
+* **18-09-2020 I successfully defended my PhD at the University of Malta** <br>

-* **19-10-2019 One paper is accepted to TPAMI** <br>
+* **19-10-2019 One paper is accepted as part of the Nuclear Instruments and Methods, A journal** <br>
-"Learning to Localize Sound Source in Visual Scenes: Analysis and Applications" is accepted to the Transactions on Pattern Analysis and Machine Intelligence (TPAMI).

-* **07-01-2019 Joined to Samsung AI Center @Samsung Research America (SRA), Mountain View-California as a Research Intern** <br>

-* **07-09-2018 Received Qualcomm Innovation Award 2018 🎉🎉🎉** <br>
+"Error Characterization and Calibration of Real-Time Magnetic Field Measurement Systems" is accepted as part of the journal Nuclear Instruments and Methods, A (NIMA).

 * **16-05-2018 Paper accepted to CVPR 2018 Sight and Sound Workshop** <br>
 "On Learning Association of Sound Source and Visual Scenes" is accepted as <b>Oral paper</b> to <a href="http://sightsound.org/">Sight and Sound Workshop</a> at CVPR 2018.

 * **16-04-2018 Selected to participate the ICVSS 2018** <br>
 Selected to <a href="http://iplab.dmi.unict.it/icvss2018/Home">International Computer Vision Summer School 2018</a> in Sicily, Italy.